Spotlight On Luxury: The Blue Ridge Mountains

 (ii) Native brook, brown, and rainbow trout thrive in the many stocked streams of the mountains.

-(iii) The Blue Ridge Parkway is often closed during the winter months though access to metropolitan areas is still possible.
+(iii) The Blue Ridge Parkway often closes during the winter months though metropolitan area access remains.